KarlRoseus/EcommerceMarketingCampaign/README.md

 - **Performance Over Time** – Whether ROI remains stable or trends upward or downward across the year.

 ## Dataset Overview
+This analysis uses the Kaggle Marketing Campaign Performance Dataset, which contains 200,000 campaign records spanning a two year period.
+Each row represents an individual digital marketing campaign and includes performance metrics, targeting attributes, financial measures, and time based data.

+Key variables include campaign type, marketing channel used, target audience, customer segment, conversion rate, acquisition cost, return on investment (ROI), clicks, impressions, engagement score, and campaign date.
+These fields provide both efficiency based indicators such as conversion rate and engagement, as well as profitability focused measures such as acquisition cost and ROI.

+While the dataset reflects campaigns across multiple fictional companies, it was scoped and analyzed as if representing a single consumer e commerce business, referred to in this project as Evergreen Commerce.
+This approach allows for focused evaluation of channel performance, campaign level efficiency, and ROI trends over time within a consistent business context.

+This combination of campaign level financial and performance metrics enables a structured assessment of marketing efficiency, profitability, and stability across digital channels.
 The dataset that was used can be found here: [Kaggle Marketing Campaign Performance Dataset](https://www.kaggle.com/datasets/manishabhatt22/marketing-campaign-performance-dataset)

 ## Executive Summary